zentag/obsidian/Wicking Tips.md

 - Use a small piece
 - Cut the wick for small jobs
 - Bend the wick to your will
+- Have solder on iron
 [[Soldering]]